NickSneed/NickSneed/README.md

-## Hi there 👋
+## Nick Sneed

 # To do
-1. fix background attachment
-2. make mobile stars bigger
+1. make mobile stars bigger